Skip to content

 • sbatch, srun, and related Slurm client tools on the submission host

-• Pyxis container support in srun
+• Pyxis container support in srun plus Enroot on the submission host,

-• shared storage for x-slurm.cache_dir
+• shared storage for the resolved cache directory